VisionAI-USF/TextureHeterogeneityDetection/README.md

 <b>Input Arguments</b><br>
 There are three input variables.
 The first is a 2D image.
 The second is a mask (RoI) for the image.
 The third is Harmonic Vector description.<br>
-The image can be represented by any data type.
+The image (img) can be represented by any data type.
 There are no requirements for pixel value range or type.<br>
-The mask has to be the same resolution as the image.
-Non-zero elements represent a RoI where heterogeneity will be evaluated.<br>
+The RoI (mask) has to have the same resolution as the input image.
+Non-zero elements represent an RoI where heterogeneity should be evaluated.<br>
 The Harmonic Vector (hV) represents the complexity and the number of a “convolution kernels”.
 All operations are done in Fourier space, so you may think about them as representatives of convolution kernels.
 The simplest texture description represented by 0.
 Next is -1 and 1 and so on.
 Thus, you can use hV as (0), (-1, 0), (-1, 0, 1), ..., (-5, -4, -3, -2, -1, 0, 1, 2, 3, 4, 5) and so on.
 For more details see papers in the reference section.<br>
 <br>